-There are a few things that can be better like the ability to add more ram, web camera.
+There are a few things that can be better like the ability to add more ram, and web camera.

-If you are looking for a high-performance machine that you can rely for many years, without the need to upgrade the VivoBook is an ideal choice.
+If you are looking for a high-performance machine that you can rely on for many years, without the need to upgrade the VivoBook is an ideal choice.

 It is a better deal when it comes to performance even in comparison to expensive thin options like the Dell XPS 13 or the MacBook Pro 13.

 You may not find the build or materials as refined as those two laptops that nearly cost twice the Vivobook but performance is better and down the line, it will still feel snappy.

 Go ahead, Buy it if you have a budget close to 70k.
 Or if you have a slightly higher budget go with my favorite laptop of 2020 - the Asus Zephyrus G14.

 Thanks for Reading the Review - Share with your friends and You can also subscribe to our Youtube Channel or follow us on Twitter for More Latest Tech News.

 Disclosure - Thanks to Asus Team for sending the laptop to us.
 Asus has not sponsored this review.
 Nor there is any impact on our findings or stating of Pros and Cons of this machine.